AbdulkadirAhmed1/StudentHUB-Project/DevLogs.md

      - Text: "Welcome to the Academic Advising!"
    - **Group Chat Page** (`groupchat.tsx`):
      - Text: "Welcome to the Student Group Chat!"
+   - **Login Page** (`signup.tsx`):
+     - Text: "Redirecting..."

 4. **Tab Setup**:
-   - Created tabs using **expo-router**: Home, Calendar, Advising, and Group Chat.
+   - Created tabs using **expo-router**: Home, Calendar, Advising, Group Chat, and Login.
      - **Home** tab shows "Welcome to STUDENT-HUB App!"
      - **Calendar** tab shows "Welcome to the Calendar!"
      - **Advising** tab shows "Welcome to the Academic Advising!"
      - **Group Chat** tab shows "Welcome to the Student Group Chat!"
+     - **Login** tab shows "Redirecting..."

+5. **Navigation Bar**:
+   - Custom **NavigationBar.tsx** added for the web platform.
+   - Tabs are functional and route to their respective pages.

 ---

 ## Next Steps:

-### Log 1.2 2/3/2025
+- **Styling Enhancements**:
+  - Ensure consistency in styles across both mobile and web platforms.
+  - Add icons for all tabs on mobile for better UX.

-- **To Test**:
+- **Testing**:
-   - Open the app on Expo Go or in a browser.
-   - Confirm all tabs (Home, Calendar, Advising, and Group Chat) load correctly.
-   - Verify that the text matches the updates mentioned above.
-   - Ensure the buttons for **Advising** and **Group Chat** work and display the correct pages.
+  - Verify navigation works seamlessly on all platforms.
+  - Conduct UI tests for both web and mobile platforms.